Target Controllability Scores for Actuation-Constrained Network Intervention: Target Controllability Score

-We define the target VCS as an optimal solution $p^\star \in X_T \cap \Delta_m$ to problem \eqref{prob:unstable} with $h_T=f_T$, and the target AECS as an optimal solution with $h_T=g_T$.
-From the perspective in Section~\ref{subsec_geometric_energy}, the target VCS and target AECS respectively capture the roles of target nodes in enlarging $\mathcal{E}(p,T)$ and in reducing the control energy to reach the unit sphere in $\Real^m$.
+We define the target VCS as an optimal solution to problem \eqref{prob:unstable} with \(h_T=f_T\), and the target AECS as an optimal solution with \(h_T=g_T\).
+The two proposed scores are defined on the same feasible set \(X_T\cap\Delta_m\) and are both based on the same output controllability Gramian \(W(p,T)\), but they use different optimality criteria.
+From the perspective in Section~\ref{subsec_geometric_energy}, the target VCS and target AECS respectively capture the roles of target nodes in enlarging \(\mathcal{E}(p,T)\) and in reducing the control energy to reach the unit sphere in \(\Real^m\).
 This perspective clarifies how target VCS and target AECS generalize the classical counterparts by restricting the analysis to a designated subset of nodes rather than all nodes.

 If an optimal solution to problem \eqref{prob:unstable} is unique, the target VCS/AECS can serve as a centrality measure for network system \eqref{system0}, since larger values of $p_i$ indicate the greater importance of target node $x_i$ in output controllability.
 Indeed, the gradients of $f_T(p)$ and $g_T(p)$ are given by